left-curve/left-curve/README.md

 This project draws inspiration from and follows some of the architectural design principles of [Viem], while utilizing foundational code from [Wagmi].
 Several concepts and ideas have been directly adapted from their codebase, significantly influencing this project.

-Additionally, we would like to acknowledge [Cosmjs] for providing essential code and tools that contributed to key aspects of this project.
+Additionally, we would like to acknowledge [CosmJS] for providing essential code and tools that contributed to key aspects of this project.

-We are grateful to both the [Wevm] team and [Cosmjs] for their open-source contributions and the valuable support they offer to the community.
+We are grateful to both the [Wevm] and [Confio] team for their open-source contributions and the valuable support they offer to the community.

 ## License